-Tougaloo College is moving forward on many different fronts.
+Tougaloo College has moved forward on every front.
 Its graduates are distinguished and engaged in meaningful work throughout the world.
-As the College navigates through the twenty-first century, student success remains our highest aim - ensuring that our students are prepared to meet the global challenges of a changing world.
-We remain committed to our time honored trademarks of academic excellence and social responsibility.
+As the College navigates uncertain economic exigencies and the rapidly shifting geopolitical landscape of the twenty-first century, the intellect, creativity, and conscience of our student body remain our highest priorities.